Voracious26/SimplePySynth/README.md

 # SimplePySynth
-Building a simple additive synthesizer using Python.
-GUI with Tkinter.
+A monophonic additive synthesizer.
+GUI with Tkinter.\
 No MIDI/keyboard input yet, just a sequencer.

 # Prerequisites